zephyrproject-rtos/zephyr/doc/quick_start/application.rst

 accomplished by calling a special target when building an application that invokes Qemu once the build process is completed.

-To run an application using the default platform configuration, type:
+To run an application using the default board configuration, type:

 .. code-block:: console

    $ make qemu

-To run an application using the x86 minnowboard platform configuration, type:
+To run an application using the x86 minnowboard board configuration, type:

 .. code-block:: console

    $ make BOARD=qemu_x86 qemu

-To run an application using the ARM basic_cortex_m3 platform configuration, type:
+To run an application using the ARM basic_cortex_m3 board configuration, type:

 .. code-block:: console